ClementTsang/bottom/docs/content/troubleshooting.md

 ## The graph points look broken/strange

-It's possible that your graphs won't look great out of the box due to the reliance on braille fonts to draw them.
-One example of this is seeing a bunch of missing font characters, caused when the terminal isn't configured properly to render braille fonts.
+It's possible that your graphs don't look great out of the box due to the reliance on [braille characters](https://en.wikipedia.org/wiki/Braille_Patterns) to draw them.
+This could cause problems if your terminal's font does not support them, or your terminal is not configured properly to draw them.

 <figure>
     <img src="../assets/screenshots/troubleshooting/no_braille.webp" alt="Example of a terminal with no braille font."/>
     <figcaption><sub>An example of missing braille fonts in Powershell</sub></figcaption>
 </figure>

+Some possible solutions are included below.

+### Use dot markers instead

 One alternative is to use the `--dot_marker` option to render graph charts using dots instead of the braille characters, which generally seems better supported out of the box, at the expense of looking less intricate: